Raynes/irclj/README.md

 # irclj

 Irclj is a Clojure IRC library that might remind you of Pircbot to some extent.
-I originally designed it to replace Pircbot in sexpbot, my Clojure IRC bot.
-I've already rewritten sexpbot to use the library, so it's probably the best usage example at this point.
+I originally designed it to replace Pircbot in lazybot, my Clojure IRC bot.
+I've already rewritten lazybot to use the library, so it's probably the best usage example at this point.

 The library offers a pretty thorough bot framework.
 It offers flood protection that is essentially the same as Pircbot's, and various important features you'd expect out of such a library.
 It's designed so that it should be possible to use this library to create clients as well as IRC bots.

 ## Usage

 See testirclj.clj in src/irclj for a tiny little example bot.
-For a larger, real-world example, see http://www.github.com/flatland/sexpbot
+For a larger, real-world example, see http://www.github.com/flatland/lazybot

 The first thing you do is define an IRC record with create-irc.
 It takes a map.
 You can supply a nick (name) for the bot, a password, a server, a username, a port, a realname, and a map of fns that will be called when certain things happen.
 There are some other more advanced things you can supply.
 Check out it's arglist for details, or do `(doc create-irc)`.